Large deviations of the empirical flow for continuous time Markov chains: Structure of divergence--free flows in

 \begin{proof} Since \eqref{fluflu} holds for any invading sequence of vertices if $Q\in L^1_+(E)$, the second statement follows directly from the former on which we concentrate.

-On a finite graph any divergence free flow admits a cyclic decomposition.
+On a finite graph any divergence--free flow admits a cyclic decomposition.
 The proof follows classical arguments (see e.g. \cite{GV,MQ}).
 If $Q$ has finite support, i.e. if $|E(Q)|<+\infty$, the thesis follows directly by the analogous result on finite graphs.
 We will then consider only the case of infinite support, using below the result in the finite case.
-Remember that $V_n$ is the invading sequence satisfying \eqref{fluflu}.
+Let $V_n$ be an invading sequence satisfying \eqref{fluflu}.

 We assume $|E(Q)|=+\infty$ and $\div Q=0$.
 Due to the zero divergence condition, a discrete version of the Gauss theorem guarantees that $\phi_n^+(Q)=\phi_n^-(Q)$.
 We define by an iterative procedure a sequence of flows $Q^i $, $i \geq 0$, with infinite support and having zero flux towards infinity as follows.
 We set $Q^0:=Q$ and explain how to define $Q^{i+1}$ knowing $Q^i$.
 First, we define $n_i:=\inf\left\{n\in \mathbb N\,:\, M_n(Q^i)>\phi^+_n(Q^i)\right\}$.
 Since $Q^i\neq 0$, it must be $n_i<+\infty$.
 Indeed, $\phi^+_n(Q^i)$ is a sequence in $n$ converging to zero, while $M_n(Q^i)$ is a non decreasing sequence not identically zero.
 Let $g$ be a ghost site and define the flow $Q^i_g$ on a finite graph having vertices $V_{n_i}\cup\{ g\}$ as